jacksonrakena/ts-discord-bot-template/README.md

 # TypeScript Discord Bot Template
-A Discord bot template using discord.js, discord.js-commando, and TypeScript.
+A Discord bot template using discord.js, Commando, Prisma, and TypeScript.
 Supports auto-compilation.

 ### Features
 - Automatic compilation and restarting with Nodemon.
 When edits are saved, Nodemon will automatically recompile your code and restart your bot.
-- SQLite database functionality included, with `discord.js-commando`.
+- Full Postgres/SQLite/MSSQL support with the Prisma database library.
 - A good start for new TypeScript developers, or those needing a quick boilerplate for a speedy deployment.

 ### Setup